functionless/functionless/website/docs/extending-functionless.md

 ---
-sidebar_position: 3
+position: 5
 ---

-# Writing your own interpreters
+# Extend Functionless

 Functionless converts TypeScript function syntax into a [`FunctionDecl`](../../src/declaration.ts) AST data object.
 This object contains a total representation of the syntax contained within the Function and can then be processed within your CDK application.